fbef0102/Game-Private_Plugin/L4D2_Buy_Store/readme.md

 		<br/>Description: Do you feel annoying that you are surrounded by common infecteds?
 		No need to throw molotov or use melee, create fire around you!!

-		* Fire Infeceted
+		* Boom
-		<br/>Description: Tank throws a rock on the roof and smoker uses his tongue from nowhere, buy this item to burn them all!!
+		<br/>Description: Create the pipebomb from you and it is going to explode!!

 		* Adrenaline_Power
 		<br/>Description: Gain Adrenaline Power RIGHT NOW!!
 Move Faster and Save Faster

+		* Revive
+		<br/>Description: Save yourself when handing from ledge or incapacitated

+		* Fire Infeceted
+		<br/>Description: Tank throws a rock on the roof and smoker uses his tongue from nowhere, buy this item to burn them all!!

 		* Teleport
 		<br/>Description: Are you always alone and behind your team?
 Don't worry, buy this item to teleport back to your team.